Vincent-VD/Procedural-Dungeon-Generation/README.md

 ![End result](https://user-images.githubusercontent.com/25634121/213528108-e8005425-602c-43f2-b87f-3b3080f481e9.png)

-Procedural dungeons are a staple of sungeons crawlers.
+Procedural dungeons are a staple of dungeon crawlers.
 Roaming around in a dungeons whose layout changes every time, making your way to the end.
 Below I will write down my thought process on how I went about and created my own implementation of one of the algorithms.

 I based my implementation on the Reddit post by the [TinyKeep dev](https://www.reddit.com/r/gamedev/comments/1dlwc4/procedural_dungeon_generation_algorithm_explained/)